it-innovation/sam/doc/behaviour.rst

 -------
 (and also constructors)

+.. function:: methodName(?Method, ?MethodName)

+   The name of the method.
+Usually, `Method` is fully-qualified (e.g. "Type.invoke") whereas `MethodName` is just the name ("invoke").

 .. function:: mayAccept(?Method, ?ParamVar)

    Objects of this type accept an argument value and store it in a variable namd ParamVar.